mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/paper/index.md

 <SNIP>
 ```

-Alright, so `nmap` found that Paper is accepting connections over SSH on the standard port `22/tcp`.
-This is seldom a good entry point, but it may come in handy later on to get a stable shell when we get credentials.

-It also found two other open ports related to Web services.
-The first one is `80/tcp`, used by the `http` service, and the second one is `443/tcp`, used this time by the `ssl/http` service.

-Interestingly, these two services are using `Apache httpd 2.4.37 ((centos) OpenSSL/1.1.1k mod_fcgid/2.3.9)`, so we can assucme that these are indeed web servers.

 ## Scripts

 Let's run `nmap`'s default scripts on this service to see if they can find additional information.